fmodi2/fmodi2/README.md

 - ⚡ Fun fact **I think I am the funniest person**

+- Little More about my journey:

+  My interest in software development began back in high school when I was first introduced to computer science.
+I was amazed at how writing just a few lines of code could turn into something real and useful, and that experience made me want to keep learning more.
+Since then, I’ve been exploring different programming languages and building projects that challenge me to think in new ways.
+Every project I’ve worked on has made me more excited about using code to solve real problems.

+  In college, I’ve taken courses like Data Structures, Algorithms, System Programming, Computer Algorithms, and Software Design, which gave me a solid foundation in both technical skills and logical thinking.
+I’ve used what I learned in these classes to create projects with Java, C++, and JavaScript, and I’ve also worked with HTML and SQL to make applications more complete and practical.
+These experiences have helped me grow not just as a programmer, but also as someone who enjoys learning and pushing myself to do better.

+  My main skills are in Java, C++, JavaScript, HTML, and SQL, but I’m always open to learning more.
+What excites me most is the chance to use these skills to build software that makes a difference.

 <h3 align="center">Connect with me:</h3>
 <p align="center">
 <a href="https://linkedin.com/in/freyamodi" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="freyamodi" height="30" width="40" /></a>